CDC: Boosters 90 percent effective against hospitalization from omicron - NewsBreak

 A third study , published in the Journal of the American Medical Association, looked at more than 70,000 COVID-19 patients and found that two vaccine shots and a booster were more effective against symptomatic infection of the virus than two doses alone, or no vaccine at all.
 The three mRNA shots were found to protect more against delta than omicron, however.

 Overall, boosters play a key role in protecting against variants of the virus no matter one’s age, the CDC says.
-The study found that two vaccine doses – but no booster – was only 57% effective at preventing hospitalizations when at least six months had passed after the shots.Is headache a symptom of the omicron COVID variant?
+The study found that two vaccine doses – but no booster – was only 57% effective at preventing hospitalizations when at least six months had passed after the shots.Beware of these 5 early omicron symptoms, study says

 “These findings underscore the importance of receiving a third dose of mRNA COVID-19 vaccine to prevent both moderately severe and severe COVID-19, especially while the Omicron variant is the predominant circulating variant and when the effectiveness of 2 doses of mRNA vaccines is significantly reduced against this variant,” wrote Mark G. Thompson, CDC epidemiologist and lead author of the first study.
 “All unvaccinated persons should get vaccinated as soon as possible.
 All adults who have received mRNA vaccines during their primary COVID-19 vaccination series should receive a third dose when eligible, and eligible persons should stay up to date with COVID-19 vaccinations.”